Roof repair

 7. Promptly Address Roof Repairs: Any damage to your roof, such as missing or damaged shingles, cracked flashing, or leaks, should be repaired promptly.
 Addressing these issues promptly prevents moisture from seeping into your roof and creating conditions favorable for moss and algae growth.

 By following these preventive measures, you can significantly reduce the likelihood of moss and algae growth on your roof.
-Remember to consult with a professional roofing contractor for specific recommendations based on your
+Remember to consult with a professional roofing contractor for specific recommendations based on your roof.

 Repair, Restore or Replace Your Damaged Roof